Cereceres/parse-referenced-objects/README.md

 # api

-The reference "__$ref" and "__$refHere" are protected to be used like reference inside of object.
+The reference __$ref and __$refHere are protected to be used like reference inside of object.
 The path must from parent object or parent direct.

 The keys can be changed with REF_KEY and REF_HERE_KEY environment vars.